British Values Statement

-At Handsworth Grammar School, our students are actively encouraged to make independent choices knowing that they are in a safe, secure and supportive environment.
+At King Edward VI Handsworth Grammar School for Boys, our students are actively encouraged to make independent choices knowing that they are in a safe, secure and supportive environment.
 As a school we educate and provide boundaries for students to make choices safety, through the provision of a safe environment and an empowering education.
 Students are encouraged to know, understand and exercise their rights, responsibilities and personal freedoms and receive advice about how to exercise these safely, for example through our exploration of E-Safety in computing and their tutor time activities

-The relationship between staff and students is a key driver in all we do at Handsworth Grammar School.
+The relationship between staff and students is a key driver in all we do at King Edward VI Handsworth Grammar School for Boys.
 This is based on an open respect agenda, a cornerstone of our working practices.

 Tolerance of those of different faiths and beliefs